 By Amruta Kulkarni, CYT 500

-Good yoga teaching encompasses a wide range of skills and knowledge.
-The best yoga teachers are often “naturals,” having an innate ability to reach students in a positive, uplifting manner.
+Observing yoga classes should come naturally to instructors.
+Good teaching encompasses a wide range of skills and knowledge.
+The best yoga teachers are often “naturals,” with an innate ability to reach students positively and upliftingly.
 However, many important teaching skills and methods can be learned.
-The most successful teachers are constantly self-evaluating, observing peers, and continually striving to make themselves more effective.
-Observation in itself is somewhat of an art, with different methods appropriate for various situations.
+The most successful teachers constantly self-evaluate, observe peers, and strive to improve themselves.
+Observation is somewhat of an art, with different methods appropriate for various situations.
 When evaluating other yoga instructors, it is important to focus the observation on a particular skill or method.

-For beginning yoga instructors, it is beneficial to sit in on a class with a particularly experienced instructor to get a feeling for how he or she runs the class as a whole.
-During initial observations, it is okay not to have a specific goal in mind, but to just absorb the atmosphere, structure, and flow of the class.
+For beginning yoga instructors, sitting in on a class with a particularly experienced instructor is beneficial to get a feeling for how he or she runs the class as a whole.
+During initial observations, it is okay not to have a specific goal but to absorb the class’s atmosphere, structure, and flow.
+When you observe an ongoing class run by a master instructor, you should note how the class is structured and how the instructor interacts with the students.
+You should also pay attention to the students’ reactions and body language to get a feel for how they respond to the class.

-Take some time after observations to journal about what you saw, noting the methods that you can see yourself using in your own future yoga classes.
-Personal reflection is important as you begin a yoga teaching career, and should be implemented throughout, as you grow and learn through teaching.
+Take some time after observations to journal about what you saw, noting the methods you can see yourself using in your future yoga classes.
+Personal reflection is important as you begin a yoga teaching career and should be implemented throughout as you grow and learn through teaching.
+As a yoga teacher, you constantly observe your students and their practice.
+This can be a lot of information to process, and it can be difficult to keep track of everything you see.
+Journaling is a great way to record your observations and keep track of your student’s progress.
+There are many benefits to journaling for yoga teachers.

 © Copyright – Aura Wellness Center – Publications Division